lovelyelfpop/cordova-plugin-keyboard/README.md

 # cordova-plugin-keyboard

+Since [ionic-plugin-keyboard](https://github.com/driftyco/ionic-plugin-keyboard) doesn't provide `keyboardDidShow` and `keyboardDidHide` events for android, and [cordova-plugin-keyboard](https://github.com/cjpearson/cordova-plugin-keyboard) doesn't support __KeyboardShrinksView__ preference for ios, I combined these two plugins and make this new plugin.

 > This plugin provides the `Keyboard` object which has some functions to customize and control the keyboard.
-It also supports the __HideKeyboardFormAccessoryBar__ (boolean) and __KeyboardShrinksView__ (boolean) preferences in config.xml.
+It also supports the __HideKeyboardFormAccessoryBar__ (boolean) and __KeyboardShrinksView__ (boolean) preferences for ios in config.xml.

-This plugin has only been tested in Cordova 3.2 or greater, and its use in previous Cordova versions is not recommended (potential conflict with keyboard customization code present in the core in previous Cordova versions).

-If you do use this plugin in an older Cordova version (again, not recommended), you have to make sure the HideKeyboardFormAccessoryBar and KeyboardShrinksView preference values are *always* false, and only use the API functions to turn things on/off.

 This plugin was based on this Apache [project](https://github.com/apache/cordova-plugins/tree/master/keyboard) and has a compatible API.